PSU-ICDS/icds_docs/docs/software/containers.md

 ### Building and Sandbox Alternatives on Roar

-While full image builds are restricted, Apptainer offers alternatives for development:
+While full image builds are restricted, Apptainer offers a sandbox option for development.

-- **fakeroot:** The --fakeroot option allows you to perform some root-like operations (like installing packages) during a build process, but it is often insufficient for complex system-level configuration.
-- **Sandbox Directory:** You can build a writable "sandbox" directory from an existing container image for experimentation and modification:
+To build a writable "sandbox" directory from an existing container image for experimentation and modification:

 ```
 apptainer build --sandbox <sandbox_directory> <container_image>